primer/css/docs/content/components/marketing-links.md

 bundle: marketing-links
 ---

-Marketing links are to be documented here...
+Marketing links can be produced by combining the base class `link-mktg` with a set of modifier classes to control the size and color.

-## Large link
+## Link sizes

+The marketing link size is defined with utility classes and come in "large" `.f3-mktg` and "small" `.f4-mktg`:

 ```html live
 <a href="#" class="link-mktg text-semibold f3-mktg">